dportik/Stacks_pipeline/0_demultiplex_trim/README.md

 In each subdirectory you will need to create a barcode file called "barcode.txt" with the relevant information for your samples.

-Mine are structured like this so the samples get renamed based on their barcode (no line breaks in actual file):
+Mine are structured like this so the samples get renamed based on their barcode (no double spacing in actual text file):

 CGATC	1_CUMV_15058